A message from the people of Aleppo to the world

 (CNN)They stand tall and proud in front of a crumbling skyline, the exhaustion of their cause written on their faces.

-Dressed in the uniforms of their trades, the men hold Syrian opposition flags and a woman clutches a baby.
+Some wear jeans and T-shirts and sneakers.
+Others wear the uniforms of their trades: hospital scrubs, or a hard hat.
+The men hold Syrian opposition flags and a woman clutches a baby.

-They are a coalition of activists consisting of doctors and civil servants from Aleppo's rebel-held areas.
+They are a coalition of activists -- doctors, educators and civil servants -- from Aleppo's beleaguered rebel-held areas.

-In a rare video message in English, they issue a desperate plea for humanitarian aid from the US-led coalition -- via airdrop.
+In a rare video message in English, they issue a desperate plea to the international community -- specifically, the US-led coalition -- to airdrop humanitarian aid.

-An English-speaking Syrian doctor known as Dr. Hamza al-Khatib stands in the middle of the group.
+An English-speaking Syrian doctor known as Dr. Hamza al-Khatib stands in the middle of the group, reading aloud from a piece of paper.

 He runs through a grim accounting of Aleppo's misery, based on numbers from this coalition of activists:

-- At least 271,536 people trapped inside rebel-held eastern Aleppo, he says, citing Aleppo City Council;
+- At least 271,536 people trapped inside rebel-held eastern Aleppo, he says, citing Aleppo City Council.

-- At least 2,300 documented strikes in the last 23 days: Airstrikes, explosive barrels, artillery, cluster bombs, bunker-busters, bombs loaded with chlorine gas;
+- At least 2,300 documented strikes in the last 23 days, including airstrikes, explosive barrels, artillery, cluster bombs, bunker-busters, bombs loaded with chlorine gas.

 - 4 hospitals struck in the last week, along with 6 schools, the civil defense headquarters and 2 bakeries.